idaholab/Malcolm-Helm/README.md

 /exports 10.0.0.0/255.255.0.0
 ```

-Make note of your NFS server's IP address or DNS name and the exported path for use in the next steps.
+Make note of the NFS server's IP address or DNS name and the exported path for use in the next steps.

-### Install the nfs-client on all Kubernetes nodes
+### <a name="NFSClient"></a>Install the nfs-client on all Kubernetes nodes

-Since the Kubernetes pods will be making use of the NFS server export and the pods may run on any Kubernetes node we need the NFS client installed on all nodes.
+Since the Kubernetes pods will be making use of the NFS server export and the pods may run on any Kubernetes node, the NFS client must be installed on each node.
 Connect to each machine and run the following commands:

 ```bash
 sudo apt update
 sudo apt install nfs-common -y
 ```

-### Install the nfs-subdir-external-provisioner
+### <a name="NFSProvisioner"></a>Install the nfs-subdir-external-provisioner

 The [nfs-subdir-exeternal-provisioner](https://github.com/kubernetes-sigs/nfs-subdir-external-provisioner) can be installed via [via Helm](https://github.com/kubernetes-sigs/nfs-subdir-external-provisioner?tab=readme-ov-file#with-helm) (as demonstrated below), with Kustomize, or manually via a set of YAML manifests.

-For these steps we will need the NFS server's IP address or DNS host name as well as the NFS exported path from above.
+These steps require the NFS server's IP address or DNS host name as well as the NFS exported path from [above](#NFSServer).
 In the following example the server's DNS name is `nfsserver.malcolm.local` and the exported path on that server is `/exports/malcolm/nfs-subdir-provisioner`.
-Note that although the NFS server's export path is actually `/exports`, we can point the nfs-subdir-external-provisioner to a sub-directory within the exported path (e.g., `/exports/malcolm/nfs-subdir-provisioner`) to keep the files created by Malcolm contained to that directory.
-We start by adding the Helm repo, then install the provisioner with the server name and exported path as parameters.
+Note that although the NFS server's export path is actually `/exports`, the nfs-subdir-external-provisioner can point to a sub-directory within the exported path (e.g., `/exports/malcolm/nfs-subdir-provisioner`) to keep the files created by Malcolm contained to that directory.

+Add the Helm repo, then install the provisioner with the server name and exported path as parameters:

 ```bash
 $ helm repo add nfs-subdir-external-provisioner https://kubernetes-sigs.github.io/nfs-subdir-external-provisioner/